Search

 While mortgage rates have dropped since the middle of last year, they remain significantly higher than through most of the 2010s and early 2020s.
 Simply put, mortgages aren’t as affordable as a few years ago.

 If your funds are tight, waiting for rates to come down may be your only option.
-Encouragingly, mortgage rates are predicted to fall in the near future, as a cut in the base rate nears.
+Encouragingly, following the cut in the base rate of interest to 5% in August, and with competition among lenders recently intensifying, many experts believe there may be more mortgage rate cuts to come.
 Earlier in the year, there were suggestions that house prices could fall this year, which would help improve affordability further.
 However, in recent months, some of these forecasts have been revised and now predict property prices will rise.

 Ultimately, it’s impossible to predict with any certainty what will happen to house prices and the cost of mortgages.